-Senator Blakespear's Emergency Distress Flare Safe Disposal Act establishes California's first manufacturer responsibility program for marine distress flares, requiring manufacturers to develop collection and disposal systems for these hazardous pyrotechnic devices by 2027.
+Senator Blakespear's Emergency Distress Flare Safe Disposal Act establishes a comprehensive manufacturer responsibility program for the collection and disposal of pyrotechnic marine flares in California.
+The legislation requires manufacturers to develop and implement plans for safely managing these hazardous materials through an organized collection and disposal system.

 ![]() Megan DahleR Senator | Committee Member | Not Contacted | |